You’ve Got a Summer-Lovin’ Pup. Here’s How to Keep Them Safe

 Foxtailsopens in a new tab are common in the western half of the U.S. These plants have barbed seed heads that can pose a big threat to dogs.
 Like, really big.
 Foxtails can get lodged in the nose and then travel to your dog’s brain.
 They can get inhaled and puncture a lung.
 And they can burrow right through your dog’s skin, then travel anywhere in the body, causing swelling, abscesses, and even death.
 Pretty scary stuff.

-“I always recommend giving dogs a thorough once-over after they’ve been outdoors,” says Dr. Lerum.
+“I always recommend giving dogs a thorough once-over after they’ve been outdoors,” Dr. Lerum says.
 “This will not only help you protect them from the dangers of foxtails, but also allow you to check them for ticks, cuts, paw damage, or any other issues that may have occurred while they were out having fun.”

 If you’ve ever started a workout routine from a fitness level of, let’s say, zero, you know that it’s...rough.
 The road to peak performance takes time.
-And while you may be more than ready to get back to the active lifestyle that’s been on pause for the last year, if your dog is your hiking buddy, they may need some time to ramp up.
+And while you may be more than ready to get back to the active lifestyle that winter put on pause, if your dog is your hiking buddyopens in a new tab, they may need some time to ramp up.